 A violation of a protective order can also negatively impact future employment, admission to college or graduate school programs, applications for public housing, scholarship applications, and certain types of financial aid.

-Contact Law Office of Price & Wiggins, P.C. today for a consultation about your alleged protective order violation throughout Williamson County in Texas.
+Contact Law Office of Michael J. Price, P.C. today for a consultation about your alleged protective order violation throughout Williamson County in Texas.
 Michael J. Price is an experienced Georgetown criminal defense lawyer who will make every effort to help you achieve the most desirable outcome for your particular situation.

-Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 for a consultation about your protective order violation allegations throughout Williamson County and Bell County in Texas.
+Contact Law Office of Michael J. Price, P.C. at (512) 354-1880 for a consultation about your protective order violation allegations throughout Williamson County and Bell County in Texas.